|

 "Into the sea!"

-cried Legolas.
-"Quickly, quickly!
+he cried "Quickly, quickly!
 Into the water!"

 Where is Eowyn?